magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 #### Resolved Issues

--  <!-- MAGECLOUD-2862 -->Fixed an issue involving cron processes that prevented the start of the post-deploy phase, when enabled.
+-  <!-- MAGECLOUD-2862 -->Fixed an issue involving cron processes that prevented the start of the post-deploy phase, when configured.
 Now, if you have the post-deploy hook enabled, the cron processes are enabled again at the beginning of the post-deploy phase.

 -  <!--MAGECLOUD-2736-->Resolved an issue that prevented a successful installation of Magento when specifying a custom database configuration.
 Previously, the installation process used the database configuration from the MAGENTO_CLOUD_RELATIONSHIP variable even if you designated customized connection information in the [DATABASE_CONFIGURATION environment variable]({{page.baseurl}}/cloud/env/variables-deploy.html#database_configuration).

 -  <!--MAGECLOUD-2740-->Corrected the `config:dump` command so that it includes each website locale in the `system` section of the `config.php` file.

--  <!--MAGECLOUD-2797-->Fixed an issue that resulted in warm-up errors during the post-deploy phase by correcting the source base URL reference.
+-  <!--MAGECLOUD-2797-->Fixed an issue that resulted in _warm-up_ errors during the post-deploy phase by correcting the source base URL reference.

 -  <!--MAGECLOUD-2850-->Fixed an issue that generated files improperly during the `setup:di:compile` process, which affected the Amazon Pay module.